Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum safe to visit?

-Yes, the Colosseum is generally safe for visitors, but crowds around the monument attract pickpockets and unofficial sellers.
+Yes, the Colosseum is generally safe for visitors, but the busy area around the monument can attract pickpockets, unofficial sellers, and people pushing unclear ticket or tour offers.
+Stay aware, keep valuables secure, and avoid pressure-based street deals.

 Read the safety advice.